asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 So latency.
 These are their graphs for basically for latency averages on the left and high-labor latency on the write and where this latency comes from.
-So there are different parts of the system and how they contribute to latency in those scenarios.
+There are different parts of the system and how they contribute to latency in those scenarios.
 One is block cache, first hop of the network, the block server itself, the second hop of the network, Pangoo storage, the disk I/O in the Pangoo itself, things like that.

-So firstly, let's talk about averages.
+Firstly, let's talk about averages.
 This is how they discuss it in the paper.
 And the thing they notice is like if you look at those colors, on average for EBS3, the network, the second hop of the network and the actual disk I/O on Pangoo takes a pretty big part of the latency.

-So you can get rid of the first hop because it's basically hopped from a virtual machine to your service.
+You can get rid of the first hop because it's basically hopped from a virtual machine to your service.
 But you can get rid of a second hop and this is what they're trying to do here.
-So for the average latency case, they developed EBSX, which is, yeah, as I said, they noticed that the latency was mostly in the hardware.
+For the average latency case, they developed EBSX, which is, yeah, as I said, they noticed that the latency was mostly in the hardware.
-So average latency, the cause of that is hardware being there, a network hop being there.
+Average latency, the cause of that is hardware being there, a network hop being there.

 {% include timecode.html time="20:02" %}
-So they developed EBSX, which basically stores data locally without the second hop to Pango in persistent memory, which completely removes the second hop and reduces latency to like an actual I/O device.
+They developed EBSX, which basically stores data locally without the second hop to Pango in persistent memory, which completely removes the second hop and reduces latency to like an actual I/O device.
 And they still store three replicas of that because they need full tolerance and persistence and flush the data eventually for Pangoo for costs, reasons, and yeah, because the P memory is way more expensive than SSDs.

-So that basically gives them this graph for EBSX.
+That basically gives them this graph for EBSX.
-So if you see latency compared to top is write, bottom is read path significantly better for that, but obviously costs are also higher because you need additional hardware and you still leverage Pangoo on the background.
+If you see latency compared to top is write, bottom is read path significantly better for that, but obviously costs are also higher because you need additional hardware and you still leverage Pangoo on the background.
-So you still store basically the same amount, but on top of that, you kind of “cache” writes in persistent memory.
+You still store basically the same amount, but on top of that, you kind of “cache” writes in persistent memory.

-So this is an average case for basically more latency sensitive, more expensive, they called EBSX.
+This is an average case for basically more latency sensitive, more expensive, they called EBSX.
 Again, we completely eliminate the second hop and like Pangoo is not there, like the disk I/O is barely visible, persistent memory on those scales.

 {% include timecode.html time="21:43" %}
 The other latency case is very high percentile, five, nine percentile on the tail.
 And then you notice that basically there's a huge part of the block server being slow quote unquote for those.
-So like it contributes a lot to that high percentile latency is specifically software in the block server.
+It contributes a lot to that high percentile latency is specifically software in the block server.
-So their investigation found out that contention with background tasks is the reason for that high percentile.
+Their investigation found out that contention with background tasks is the reason for that high percentile.

-So basically you have an IO thread with doing things and also doing some, doing things for the front end for the write path of the read path, but also from time to time does interferes or contents with the background task like scrubbing and compaction or garbage collection in there.
+Basically you have an IO thread with doing things and also doing some, doing things for the front end for the write path of the read path, but also from time to time does interferes or contents with the background task like scrubbing and compaction or garbage collection in there.
-So they moved those to a separate thread.
+They moved those to a separate thread.

 They also added speculative retry, which is the typical “tail at scale”.
-So if the request doesn't come soon enough at some threshold, they just issue another request to another replica or another block server in this case, and that improves latency.
+If the request doesn't come soon enough at some threshold, they just issue another request to another replica or another block server in this case, and that improves latency.

-So the optimized writes and reads for those latencies, again, it's a very high percentile basically, again, completely eliminated that contention from a block server.
+The optimized writes and reads for those latencies, again, it's a very high percentile basically, again, completely eliminated that contention from a block server.
 And that huge block of block server latency is no longer there.
 It just network hops and disk IO.